SampleEnvironment/SECoP/split/overview.rst

 Examples of properties would be the datatype of the Parameter or the :ref:`readonly <prop-readonly>` flag that shows whether a parameter may be written to or not.
 To initiate actions that may not necessarily be tied to a parameter, modules can also have `Commands`, like stopping the current movement or running a calibration.
 To give show which capabilities a Module supports, there are :ref:`interface-classes` and :ref:`features`.
-The four interface classes currently existing are :ref:`Communicator`, which is intended for bare request-response communication, and three that represent values that can be interacted with: :ref:`Readable`, :ref:`Writable` and :ref:`Drivable`.
+The four interface classes currently existing are :ref:`Communicator <Communicator>`, which is intended for bare request-response communication, and three that represent values that can be interacted with: :ref:`Readable <Readable>`, :ref:`Writable <Writable>` and :ref:`Drivable <Drivable>`.
 Readable modules have a main ``value`` and a ``status``, which shows the current error state of the module.
 As the name implies, their main value can only be read.
 Writable and Drivable modules allow to influence their value by writing to a ``target`` parameter.